This webinar was presented live on June 18, 2019.

 - Describe treatment options for symptoms of disordered eating on the autism spectrum regardless of diagnosis criteria.

 Harrell is a Certified Eating Disorders Registered Dietitian who has worked in all levels of care for eating disorders from childhood to elderly and with all varieties of diagnosed eating disorders and disordered eating.
 She currently is Director of Certification for iaedp™, manages a private practice working exclusively with disordered eating (adults and teens) and is adjunct faculty for a private university.

 Goldschmidt received her Master's Degree from the University of Maryland-College Park in Nutrition and Food Science and is currently completing a Master's in Public Health from the same institution.
 As Director of Nutrition Services at a large community-based program for adults with disabilities, she is responsible for the design and implementation of a range of nutrition-based programming.

-Please note: Upon completion of your order, a link to access your purchase will be sent to the email address you have on file with the Academy.
-Please be sure your email address is accurate before submitting your order.
+Please note: Please be sure your email address is accurate before submitting your order.
 If you have difficulty with your purchase, please contact firstname.lastname@example.org.